 Crackdown 3 release date

-Crackdown 3 was recently delayed to Spring 2018, when it will be launching for Xbox One.
+Crackdown 3 is finally coming out in Spring 2019 when it will be launching for Xbox One.
 It’s unclear whether or not the game will offer additional Xbox One X support, but considering it’s a first-party game, it’s extremely likely.
-However, as we’re in Spring now and Microsoft is still silent, we expect yet another delay to be confirmed very soon.

 Thanks to Xbox Game Pass, subscribers will receive the game as part of their subscription.
 That means for as little as £8 per month you’ll be able to get hold of Crackdown 3, as well as the likes of Sea of Thieves, State of Decay 2 and all other first party exclusives.